willvieira/ms_STM-managed/manuscript/manuscript.md

 To do so, we applied warming temperature and focused on the dynamics of the transient period of the four forest states until they reach the new steady state.
 Steady state was considered as being reached when the difference between the current and previous state was inferior to $10^{-7}$ for 10 steps.
 We characterized the transient dynamics over a gradient of annual mean temperature ranging from -2.61 to 5.07$^{\circ}$C.
-This gradient of temperature simulates the forest ecotone from boreal dominant species to a temperate dominant composition, and can be expressed as a straight line going from Montreal to Chibougamau, in Quebec, Canada.
+This gradient of temperature simulates the forest ecotone from boreal dominant species to a temperate dominant composition and can be expressed as a straight line going from Montreal to Chibougamau, in Quebec, Canada.
-While temperature varied, annual mean precipitation was fixed to mean value extracted from the database (998.7 mm), as precipitation has relatively small effects on the model compared to temperature [@Vissault2020].
+While temperature varied, annual mean precipitation was fixed to the mean value extracted from the database (998.7 mm), as precipitation has relatively small effects on the model compared to temperature [@Vissault2020].
-For each initial temperature condition in the gradient, temperature increased of 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years; RCP4.5) and then remained constant until the model reached the steady state.
+For each initial temperature condition in the gradient, temperature increased by 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years; RCP4.5) and then remained constant until the model reached the steady state.
-As we use a linear increase of temperature to represent the boreal-temperate ecotone (ranging from -2.61 to 5.07$^{\circ}$C) instead of a real landscape, the RCP scenarios are based in the mean global projections [@IPCC2013].
+As we use a linear increase of temperature to represent the boreal-temperate ecotone (ranging from -2.61 to 5.07$^{\circ}$C) instead of a real landscape, the RCP scenarios are based on the mean global projections [@IPCC2013].
 We further tested the RCP8.5 scenario, the response to forest management was roughly similar to RCP4.5, and the only change was the gradient position that shifted farther north due to a stronger effect of warming temperature.

 We characterized the transient phase after warming temperature using five different metrics from @Boulangeat2018.
 The first two metrics are the asymptotic and initial resilience as measures of local stability derived from the Jacobian Matrix $J$ at the new equilibrium [@Arnoldi2016].
 $J$ was numerically calculated using the R package rootSolve [@Soetaert2009; @Soetaert2009a].
-The asymptotic resilience ($R_{\infty}$) is the leading eigen value of $J$, and quantifies the asymptotic rate of return to equilibrium after small perturbation.
+The asymptotic resilience ($R_{\infty}$) is the leading eigenvalue of $J$, and quantifies the asymptotic rate of return to equilibrium after small perturbation.
 The more negative $R_{\infty}$, the greater asymptotic resilience.
-Initial resilience ($-R_0$) is the leading eigen value of the following matrix:
+Initial resilience ($-R_0$) is the leading eigenvalue of the following matrix:

 $$
 M = \frac{-J + J^T}{2}